iTURTL3/discord-client-api/php/README.md

 # Discord Client API
-Discord Client API works by requiring the script in your PHP file then calling its functions.
+Discord Client API works by including the script in your PHP file then calling its functions.

 ## Getting Started
 include the api.php file in your PHP file.
 Once you've included that file you can create an instance of the API like the following example: